SeldonIO/tempo/docs/examples/kfserving/README.md

  * Here we illustrate how to run the final models in "production" on Kubernetes by using Tempo to deploy

 ### Prerequisites

- Create a Kind Kubernetes cluster with Minio and Seldon Core installed using Ansible from the Tempo project Ansible playbook.
+ Create a Kind Kubernetes cluster with Minio and KFserving installed using Ansible from the Tempo project Ansible playbook.

  ```
- ansible-playbook ansible/playbooks/default.yaml
+ ansible-playbook ansible/playbooks/kfserving.yaml
  ```